Best Fishing Lakes In Washington State

 Banks Lake, Lake Chelan, Lake Sammamish, Lake Umatilla, Lake Washington, Lake Wenatchee, Moses Lake, Osoyoos Lake, Potholes Reservoir, Riffe Lake and Roosevelt Lake are the most popular places for fishing in Washington, offering anglers the chance to pursue a variety of fish species.
 Click here for a list of popular ice fishing destinations in Washington.
 The Boat Rental Page lists options for fishing boat rentals at some of these lakes.

 Washington state is home to a wide range of fishing lakes, providing anglers with diverse opportunities to pursue their favorite fish species.
+The purpose of this page is to share basic information about the best fishing lakes in the state, and the species found in each lake.
 The state boasts both warm water lakes and cold water lakes, each offering its unique fishing experiences.

 Warm water lakes in Washington, such as Lake Washington, Lake Sammamish, and Lake Roosevelt, provide excellent fishing for species like largemouth bass, smallmouth bass, walleye, and panfish like crappie and perch.
 These lakes are known for their abundance of vegetation, submerged structures, and warm water temperatures, making them ideal habitats for warm water fish species.
 Anglers often target these lakes during the summer months when the fish are more active and feeding closer to the surface.